Most remote hiring processes do not fail because there are no good candidates.

 “Remote assistant” can mean scheduling, inbox management, research, customer support, bookkeeping, personal errands, admin, travel booking, or every loose task nobody owns.

-Before posting, answer:
+Before posting, answer these questions:

 What problem is this role solving?